 Accordingly, City officials, citizens and business people moved to preserve and restore several buildings: Westhoff Grain and Mercantile Co., Westhoff Light and Power Co., O'Fallon's railroad depot, the Darius Heald Home (built circa 1884 and open for tours in the summer), an 1870s log cabin (now the O'Fallon Historical Society Museum) and the east, west and south wings of St. Mary's Institute educational building, which is now the O'Fallon Municipal Centre (City Hall and the O'Fallon Police Department.)

 In 2006, Money Magazine for the first time ranked O'Fallon among America's 100 "Best Places to Live" and O'Fallon celebrated its Sesquicentennial, or 150th anniversary, with a year-long series of events spotlighting the City's history.

-In 2009, the O'Fallon Community Foundation and the City of O'Fallon began the long-awaited reconstruction of an important American historic site, Jacob Zumwalt's settler fort, which sheltered families from Native American attacks during the War of 1812.
+In 2015, the O'Fallon Community Foundation and the City of O'Fallon will open the long-awaited reconstructed Jacob Zumwalt's settler fort, which sheltered families from Native American attacks during the War of 1812.

 Today, O'Fallon's borders have expanded to about 30 square miles and our population is nearly 83,000.
 The same railroad line that started our City is still in operation.

 This page is only a brief summary of O'Fallon's rich history.
 For a more detailed history, please visit https://ofallonmohistory.com/.